lebedov/scikit-cuda/README.rst

 Authors & Acknowledgments
 -------------------------
-See the included [AUTHORS](docs/source/authors.rst) file for more information.
+See the included `AUTHORS`_ file for more information.

+.. _AUTHORS: docs/source/authors.rst

 License
 -------